Rohingya refugees in Bangladesh: Health issues

-Since the rapid influx of Rohingya refugees into Bangladesh began in 2017, public health officials have been concerned that a myriad of health issues among the refugees would arise.
-As predicted, mental health has deteriorated, food- and water-borne diseases are spreading, infectious diseases are emerging, malnutrition is prevalent, and reproductive health for women and girls must be addressed.
+Since the rapid influx of Rohingya refugees into Bangladesh began in 2017, public health officials have been concerned that myriad health issues among the refugees would arise.
+As predicted, mental health has deteriorated, food and water-borne diseases are spreading, infectious diseases are emerging, malnutrition is prevalent, and reproductive health for women and girls must be addressed.

 The major health problems prevailing among Rohingya refugees are unexplained fever, acute respiratory infections, and diarrhea.
-Rohingya camps also experienced a sudden outbreak of diphtheria in November 2017 and a measles outbreak in December 2017-April 2018.
+Rohingya camps also experienced a sudden outbreak of diphtheria in November 2017 and a measles outbreak in December 2017 – April 2018.
 Mental health problems like post-traumatic stress disorder (PTSD), depression, and suicidal thoughts were also prevalent in the Rohingya community.
 More than half of the Rohingya refugees are women, and many of them do not have access to quality antenatal care while pregnant.